-The market for the distribution and installation of building products is highly fragmented and competitive.
+The market for the distribution and installation of building product materials is highly fragmented and competitive.
 Barriers to entry for local competitors are relatively low, increasing the risk that additional competitors will emerge.
-Our ability to maintain our competitive position depends on a number of factors including our national scale, sales channels, diversified product lines, operation capabilities, strong local presence, the unique ability to offset decreases in demand for services with our distribution business, and strong cash flows.
+Our ability to maintain our competitive position depends on a number of factors including our scale, sales channels, diversified product lines, operation capabilities, strong local presence, the unique ability to offset decreases in demand for services with our Specialty Distribution business, and strong cash flows.

-National scale.
-With our national footprint, we provide products and services to each major construction line of business in the U.S. Our national scale, together with our centralized TopBuild executive management team, allows us to compete locally by:
+Scale.
+Within our geographic footprint, we provide products and services to each major construction line of business in the U.S. and provide industrial and commercial products in Canada.
+Our scale and local market presence combined with our various centralized corporate functions and corporate executive management team, enable us to successfully compete as we:

-- Leveraging systems, management, and best practice processes across both our installation and distribution businesses; - Providing national and regional builders with broad geographic reach, while maintaining consistent policies and practices that enable reliable, high-quality products and services across many geographies and building sites; - Establishing strong ties to major manufacturers of insulation and other building products that help ensure we are buying competitively, maintaining our supply to our local branches and distribution centers, and driving efficiencies throughout our supply chain; - · Providing consistent, customized support and geographic coverage to our customers; and - Maintaining an operating capacity that allows us to ramp-up rapidly, without major incremental investment, to target forecasted growth in housing starts and construction activity in each of our lines of business throughout the U.S.
+- Leverage systems, management, and best practice processes across both our Installation and Specialty Distribution businesses; - Provide national and regional home builders and commercial general contractors with broad geographic reach, while maintaining consistent policies and practices that enable reliable, high-quality products and services across many geographies and building sites; - Provide designers and installers of mechanical systems for commercial and industrial buildings technical knowledge and expertise and value-add fabrication services - Leverage our strong ties to major manufacturers of insulation and other building products to help ensure we are buying competitively, maintaining our supply to our local branches and distribution centers, and driving efficiencies throughout our supply chain; - Provide consistent, customized support and geographic coverage to our customers; and - Maintain an operating capacity that allows us to ramp-up rapidly, without major incremental investment, to target forecasted growth in housing starts and construction activity in each of our lines of business throughout the U.S. and Canada

-Two avenues to reach the builder.
-We believe that having both installation and distribution businesses provides a number of advantages to reaching our customers and driving share gains.
-Our installation business customer base includes builders of all sizes.
-Our branches go to market with the local brands that small builders recognize and value, and our national footprint is appealing to large builders who value consistency across a broad geography.
-Our distribution business focuses on selling to small contractors who are particularly adept at cultivating local relationships with small custom builders.
-Being a leader in both installation and distribution allows us to more effectively reach a broader set of builder customers, regardless of their size or geographic location within the U.S., and leverage new construction housing growth wherever it occurs.
+Two avenues to reach builders and contractors.
+We believe that having both installation and specialty distribution businesses provides a number of advantages to reaching our customers and driving share gains.
+Our Installation business customer base includes builders of all sizes.
+Our branches go to market with the local brands that regional and custom builders recognize and value, and our national footprint is appealing to large builders who value consistency across a broad geography.
+Our Specialty Distribution business focuses on selling to small contractors who generally have strong local relationships with smaller custom builders and general contractors, and to industrial general contractors and facilities requiring customized solutions on a recurring basis.
+Being a leader in both installation and specialty distribution allows us to more effectively reach a broader set of builder customers and contractors, regardless of their size or geographic location within the U.S. and Canada, and leverage new construction housing, commercial and industrial growth wherever it occurs.

 Diversified lines of business.
 In response to the housing downturn in prior years and to mitigate the cyclicality of residential new home construction, we expanded and enhanced our ability to serve the commercial construction line of business.
-This included expanding our commercial operations and sales capacity, adding commercial product offerings, developing relationships with commercial general contractors and building our expertise and reputation for quality service for both light and heavy commercial construction projects.
+This included expanding our commercial operations and sales capacity, adding commercial product offerings, developing relationships with commercial general contractors, and building our expertise and reputation for quality service for both light and heavy commercial construction projects.
 Although commercial construction is affected by many of the same macroeconomic and local economic factors that drive residential new construction, commercial construction has historically followed different cycles than residential new construction.